zweilosec/Infosec-Notes/windows-1/windows-basics.md

 ### Task Lifecycle & System Process Interaction

 When a scheduled task is created, its definition (including triggers, actions, and conditions) is stored as an XML file and registered with the Task Scheduler service.
-The Task Scheduler service (`svchost.exe` hosting `Schedule`) continuously monitors for trigger events—such as system startup, user logon, or a specific time.
+The Task Scheduler service (`svchost.exe` hosting `Schedule`) continuously monitors for trigger events, such as system startup, user logon, or a specific time.
 When a trigger condition is met, Task Scheduler launches the task as a child process, running under the specified user account or service context.
 The Task Scheduler Engine manages task execution, monitors for completion or failure, and records results in the Task Scheduler event log.
 Throughout its lifecycle, a task may be queued, running, completed, or failed, and its status can be queried or managed via the GUI, `schtasks.exe`, or PowerShell.
 Task execution is isolated from the Task Scheduler service itself, ensuring that failures or resource issues in a task do not affect the scheduler or other tasks.

 - **Task Scheduler Service** (`taskschd.msc`/`svchost.exe`):  Monitors triggers and launches tasks as child processes, using the specified user context.
 - **Task Engine:**  Handles execution, monitors task status, and logs results.